mani-durai/ShellScript/scale-instance-in-TG/README.md

-Scaling Instances and Attaching Multiple Target Groups in AWS: Overcoming Challenges in Application Management
+Scaling Instances with static ip and Attaching Multiple Target Groups in AWS